 My Chivalric Fiasco: A man unintentionally witnesses an unlawful interaction between coworkers.
 Is standing up for the victim “right” even if the victim doesn’t want him to?

 Still unconvinced that Saunders is worth reading?
 I’m not the only one impressed by his abilities.
 Time dubbed him one of the 100 most influential people in the world in 2013.
 Saunders himself has great faith in what fiction can do for the world and how he can affect people through his work.
 He says, “What I really think good writing does: It enlivens that part of us that actually believes we are in the world, right now, and that being here somehow matters.
 It reawakens the reader to the fact and the value of her own existence” (Saunders, 259).
 Truly, I feel those vibes in his writing.
 I love that he emphasizes the uniqueness and the idiosyncrasies of his characters, painting them as individuals just like us with feelings not too far from our own.
-His method?
-Simply place an everyday man in a tight spot and see where he ends up.
-As a whole, I give Tenth of December 5 out of 5 camel humps.
+I give Tenth of December 5 out of 5 camel humps.
 This collection is such an easily digestible form of literature that it’d be a shame not to check it out yourself.

 *Saunders, George.
 Tenth of December.
 New York: Random House, 2013.
 Print.